 Expository Reading and Writing Course (ERWC)

-ERWC 2.0 will be officially archived on September 1, 2021.
-This means that the readings will no longer be available (online or in print) and the modules will no longer be updated.
+ERWC 2.0 was officially archived on September 1, 2021.
+This means that the readings are no longer available (online or in print) and the modules are no longer updated.
 The expectation is that all ERWC teachers will have transitioned to ERWC 3.0 in their classrooms.

 ERWC 3.0 has many more choices for teachers, many more opportunities to engage with different genres, the ability to adopt both at the 11th and 12th grade levels, and various ways to meet the Common Core State Standards.
 All 3.0 modules are enhanced with universal design for learning, inquiry-based approaches, support for emergent bilinguals, assets-based and culturally- and linguistically-sustaining pedagogies, and more!
 Also, some 2.0 modules have been updated and enhanced and now appear in 3.0.

 How Many ERWC Modules Should I Teach in One Academic Year?